General Staff of the Turkish Armed Forces: Chief of the General Staff

-The Chief of the General Staff holds the fifth-highest rank in the state protocol list, behind the President of the Republic, the President of the Constitutional Court, the Chairman of the Grand National Assembly and the Vice President, on the protocol of the Republic of Turkey.
+The Chief of the General Staff holds the fifth-highest rank in the state protocol list, behind the President of the Republic, the President of the Constitutional Court, the Speaker of the Grand National Assembly and the Vice President, on the protocol of the Republic of Turkey.

 It is customary for the Chief of the General Staff to have held the post of Commander of the Turkish Land Forces prior to their appointment.
 Although it is not a legal requirement.